 Principal Rodney Sims principal@qopaltonameadows.catholic.edu.au

-Deputy Principal & Diversity in Learning Leader Erin Jenkins ejenkins@qopaltonameadows.catholic.edu.au
+Deputy Principal & Learning Diversity (4 – 6) Leader Erin Jenkins ejenkins@qopaltonameadows.catholic.edu.au

 Director of Learning & Teaching Joanne Pearce jpearce@qopaltonameadows.catholic.edu.au